-Students in any college may register for an undergraduate minor in European studies to complement any major.
+Students from any college may choose an undergraduate minor in European studies to complement any major.
 The purpose of the minor is to provide a coherent structure for students with an interest in interdisciplinary study in the field of European studies.
 The requirements for the minor range from five to seven courses depending on the level of language proficiency already achieved:

-4. Three additional courses in any of the three areas, which may include a 400-level senior seminar.
+Three additional courses in any of the three areas, which may include a senior seminar (4000-level).